 How Does Margin Trading in the Forex Market Work?

 Margin trading in forex allows for larger trades by borrowing funds from a broker.
 The trader puts up collateral (margin) and the broker provide the rest.
 Gains or losses are applied to the trader’s account and if there is a profit, it can be kept or offset margin requirements.
 A loss may require adding funds to maintain the collateral level.
 The margin requirement varies, and margin trading offers leverage but increases risk.

 What happens if your free margin hits zero?

-Remember that, free margin is the available sum of funds that you haven’t used yet to open a new position.
+Free margin is the money you have available to open a new position that you haven’t used yet.
 There is still a chance to initiate new trades on your account when a free margin is available.
 Once it reaches zero, you’ll get a margin call from the broker.
-As soon as the margin level drops below 30%, the broker will initiate a stop out.
+As soon as the margin level drops below 30%, the broker will initiate a stop-out.
 Upon receiving the stop out, the broker will automatically close the positions until the previous level is reached.